Bookbug Explorer Bag

 If a child does not attend an early years setting, we advise parents or professionals to request a bag at their local library or contact their local Bookbug Co-ordinator.

 How to get the most from the Bookbug Explorer Bags

 The Explorer Bag Gifting Guidance has quick tips on getting kids excited about their bags and key messages to share with parents and carers.
-You may also want to download our Bookbug Explorer Bag Handbook, which supports the Explorer Bag Gifting training.
+You may also want to download our Bookbug Explorer Bag Handbook, which supports the Explorer Bag Gifting training or the Bookbug Explorer Bag Learning Resouce, relating to the books in the current 2018/19 Explorer Bag.
 There is lots of information and ideas on how to use the Bookbug Bag in nursery to increase parents’ involvement and ideas to extend children’s learning.
 There are song, rhyme and book suggestions as well as guidance linking the Bookbug Programme and the Explorer Bag to national policies such as the Curriculum for Excellence.